clsoar/memory-card-game/README.md

 ## Project 2

-A memory card game written in HTML, CSS, and JavaScript
+A memory card game written in HTML, CSS, and JavaScript.

-## Instructions for Play
+### Instructions for Play

 16 cards, 8 matching pairs, are randomly distributed on the screen.
 Click or touch to cards to flip them over and see if they match.
 Try to match all the cards by successively clicking on cards to find a match.
 Only two cards will be revealed at once.